tinymovr/Tinymovr/docs/develop/guide.rst

 This will attach to an already running target.

-You can also hit F5 to launch the currently selected configuration.
+Note that the launch configurations can be selected and initiated from the VSCode "Run and Debug" pane.
+You can also hit ``F5`` to launch the currently selected configuration.

 Congrats!
-You are now fully set to start Tinymovr development!
+You are now fully set to start with Tinymovr development!

 .. _setting-up-eclipse: